anthonylangsworth/EDMFAT/README.md

 EDMFAT is aimed at **Elite: Dangerous** squadrons that support a minor faction for background simulation (BGS) work.
 Without the plug-in, players had to manually keep records.
 This is difficult for new players.
 It is also immersion-breaking and error prone, even for experienced ones.
 EDMFAT can also educate new players, recording activity that supports or undermines minor factions.

-Originally intended to support the [Elite Dangerous AU & NZ](https://inara.cz/squadron/687/) squadron and their minor faction [EDA Kunti League](https://inara.cz/galaxy-minorfaction/33400/), the long term goal is to generalize EDMFAT into something useful for the broader **Elite: Dangerous** community.
+EDMFAT was initially developed to support the [Elite Dangerous AU & NZ](https://inara.cz/squadron/687/) squadron and their minor faction [EDA Kunti League](https://inara.cz/galaxy-minorfaction/33400/), hence the EDA Kunti League being the default minor faction.

 Fly safe, commanders, from CMDR Akton!